With Thanksgiving just two weeks away, we’re rounding up ALL of our family’s favorite Thanksgiving recipes shared on the blog over the years.

 - Figuring out what Andy Buki sharing his goldfish with me at snack time really means.

 It all began a few days earlier, when I’d seen the Thanksgiving episode of that best of 90s Nickelodeon cartoons, Hey Arnold.
-Long story short, at the beginning of the episode, the characters are in a Rockwellian school play set at an idyllic Thanksgiving table, and they each take turns saying what they’re most thankful for in a vaguely Brady Bunch sort of way.
+Long story short, the characters are in a Rockwellian school play set at an idyllic Thanksgiving table.
+Then they each take turns saying what they’re most thankful for in a vaguely Brady Bunch sort of way.

 Of course, amidst the kerfuffle of me going around alerting everyone of the public speaking portion of our Thanksgiving program, I give no thought at all as to what I’m actually thankful for.
 By the time dinner rolls around, I’m beaming at my master plan’s triumphant success when I realize it’s my turn.
 And that everyone else had already taken all the really good answers, i.e. “health,” “family,” “this delicious turkey,” etc. etc. In short, I had no idea what I was going to say.